-- 1.1 The Local Development Scheme (LDS) is a statutory document that is required by Government. - 1.2 The LDS is a document that contains a local authority's timetable / programme of works for the production of their Development Plan and other planning related documents.
+- 1.1 The Local Development Scheme (LDS) is a statutory document that is required by Government and needs to be kept up to date. - 1.2 The LDS is a document that contains a local authority's timetable / programme of works for the production of their Development Plan and other planning related documents.
 The Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011) requires local planning authorities to prepare, maintain and publish an LDS.
-This enables local communities and stakeholders to find out which key planning documents are to be prepared for the area within the foreseeable future. - 1.3 The Council seeks to update its LDS approximately every two to three years, with this LDS updating the Council's previously adopted LDS of autumn 2018.
-This LDS will cover the period summer 2021 to autumn / winter 2023.
+This enables local communities and stakeholders to find out which key planning documents are to be prepared for the area within the foreseeable future. - 1.3 The Council seeks to update its LDS approximately every two to three years, with this LDS updating the Council's previously adopted LDS of 2021.
+This LDS will cover the period to autumn / winter 2024. - 1.4 The new Local Plan timetable has been revised to take account of the delays experienced in strategic evidence base production across the Leicester and Leicestershire area and Leicester City's unmet need.

-2. Background - What is the focus of this Local Development Scheme?
+2. What is the focus of this Local Development Scheme?